Deploy OpenNebula on-prem with an ISO

 └──────────────────────────────────────────────────────────────────────────────┘

 After that, an ansible playbook will run in order to execute all the needed operations on the frontend.
-This may take some minutes
+This may take several minutes, once the output reaches Press any key to continue, do so to move forward.

 ...